Tips for parents of young entrepreneurs

 10. What legal structure should you choose?

 Is your child planning to officially register their business with KVK?
 If so, then first they need to choose a legal structure for their business.
-Most young people start a sole proprietorship (eenmanszaak) or a commercial or general partnership (vennootschap onder firma, vof).
+Most young people start a sole proprietorship (eenmanszaak) or a general partnership (vennootschap onder firma, vof).
 These legal structures have the advantage that they are quick and easy to set up.
 Your child does not have to go to the notary to make it official either.
 The drawback is that your child will be personally liable for the debts of the business.

 11. How to open a business account